Voice: By the people, for the people

 Person C-" For me effective governance is all about anything that allows the public their own space for developing their abilities and capacities

-So it can be how the grievances of the public are solved through letters, tweets( Indians stuck somewhere outside the country.)
+Considering the time period given, it's Modi govt at that time so it can be how the grievances of the public are solved through letters, tweets(Indians stuck somewhere outside the country.)

-Implementation of bank loan scheme to reach out to millions of rural youth
+Implementation of bank loan scheme to reach out to millions of rural youth.

 Person D -"Agriculture Export Policy - diversify export of agricultural products in terms of quantity and exporters."